How to use Magic Handoff in AirBuddy

 About the Magic Keyboard with Touch ID

-The Magic Keyboard with Touch ID can be transferred with Magic Handoff on AirBuddy 2.4 or later.
-Keep in mind that fingerprints registered for a given Mac won't work on another Mac and that fingerprints could be lost when the keyboard is transferred between devices.
+The Magic Keyboard with Touch ID can be transferred with Magic Handoff on AirBuddy, as long as both Macs involved support the hardware.
+Keep in mind that fingerprints registered for a given Mac won't work on another Mac.

 Magic Handoff security